PrasadDaCDH/Mykubeproject/KubernetesProductiondeployment.md

-How to Crete Kubernetes production grade cluster?
+How to Crete Kubernetes production grade cluster on ec2_instance ubuntu using kops?

+What is KOPS in kubernetes?
+Kops (Kubernetes Operations) is a tool that simplifies the deployment, management, and maintenance of Kubernetes clusters on cloud providers, primarily on AWS.
+It’s one of the most popular tools for managing production-grade Kubernetes clusters, offering a higher level of automation and ease of use.